molily/molily.de/_posts/2017-11-25-robust-javascript.md

 For example, some browsers do not support the Fetch API.
 A [polyfill for the Fetch API](https://github.com/github/fetch) implements the Fetch specification using older existing techniques like `XMLHttpRequest`.
 Then it fills the browser’s holes.

-A polyfill for the Fetch API might have the following structure:
+A polyfill for the Fetch API may have the following structure:

 ```js
 if (!window.fetch) {